 So when we get stuck and discouraged, we need to ask: “Where is the wall—inside me?
 What don’t I want to look at?”
 It’s bound to be lurking just beneath our justifications, self-pity, hopelessness or surface rationalizations.
 If we’re blaming, we’re blocking.
 Once we recognize what we’re avoiding, we’ll be further down the lane of liberation.

-It’s a breeze to focus on outer actions; it’s a bitch to face everything within.
+It’s a breeze to focus on outer actions; it’s a bear to face everything within.
 Evasion is a wily coyote.
 But let’s repeat: if we’re feeling stagnation, discouragement or depression because we’ve come to believe self-knowledge isn’t worth bupkis, we’re skimming over something important in some corner of ourselves.
-In relation to this, there are two decidedly different emotions, sadness and depression, that will be helpful to sort out because of the way they affect our ability to relate to others.

 So what’s the diff?
 In sadness, we accept a painful life situation as being something we don’t have the power to change.
 There’s no self-pity and we know this too shall pass.
 It feels like a healthy growing pain that’s free from hopelessness.
 We’re not superimposing emotions, nor hiding them or shifting them.

 With depression, the outer situation might be the same, but the pain we feel bleeds beyond to other reasons.
 Perhaps we still can’t change things external to us, but we can change what’s going on inside us.
 To do that, we’d need to look at some emotions that we’d rather not have to face, like hurts, resentments, envies, or our reaction to injustices.